-- (1) the specific reason(s) for taking the proposed action, - (2) the date the action becomes effective unless a request for procedural reconsideration or reconsideration is received from the specialty board, - (3) the right of the specialty board to request procedural reconsideration, reconsideration, and appeal and the date by which such a request must be received by the CPME; and - (4) the specialty board's obligation to inform every current diplomate and candidate for board qualification/eligibility of certification of the recognition status of the board.
+- a. the specific reason(s) for taking the proposed action; - b. the date the action becomes effective unless a request for procedural reconsideration or reconsideration is received from the specialty board; - c. the right of the specialty board to request procedural reconsideration, reconsideration, and appeal and the date by which such a request must be received by the CPME; and - d. the specialty board's obligation to inform every current diplomate and candidate for board qualification/eligibility of the recognition status of the board.